tanujwastaken/LibraryDBMS/README.md

 # LibraryDBMS
- A Library DBMS made using HTML/CSS, JavaScript.
-PHP, MySQL, APACHE & XAMPP
+ A Library DBMS with the functionality to search for & issue books, and manage returns & fines, along with an admin interface to keep track of members’ & books’ data.
+The project was made using HTML/CSS & JavaScript for the Front End, and PHP, MySQL, APACHE & XAMPP for the Back End.